akvo/akvo-flow-docs/docs/topic/dashboard/1-overview.rst

 Overview
 ================

-The FLOW Dashboard is the web-based location where users access and manage their FLOW data.
+Test Edit The FLOW Dashboard is the web-based location where users access and manage their FLOW data.
 All the data collected through FLOW is stored and processed in the Dashboard.
 It is also where users can run reports, create and edit surveys, and edit data.
 Each organization will have its own URL to access its online Dashboard, such as http://flowakvo.appspot.com/Dashboard.html.

 .. figure:: img/1-overview-1.png
    :width: 600 px